thomastu/thomastu.github.io/about.md

 permalink: /about/
 ---

-I'm a software developer at Lawrence Berkeley National Lab primarily contributing to data collection efforts for studying appliance markets across the world.
+I'm a software developer at Lawrence Berkeley National Lab working in the Energy Efficiency Standards group.
 I graduated from UC San Diego in 2014 with a dual degree in Mathematics and Physics.
-I started working in the Energy Efficiency Standards group as an RA, but have since moved onto a software development role (largely under the guidance of Brian Gerke.)
-I'd like to continue putting my skills toward producing good research for energy policy so I'm currently focused on applying to graduate programs in Stats with rigorous computational components.
+In the long term, I'm interested in applying software engineering skills in a research environment (so called "Research Software Engineering").
+In the short term, I'd like to continue building software-based tools for research to help parse data in novel ways.